 As these conditions suggest, alter ego trusts are established by single individuals.
 Property can be moved into alter ego trusts with the taxes being deferred.
 When the person who made the trust dies, the property is deemed to have been disposed of for tax purposes.

-Joint partner trusts – Joint partner trusts are like alter ego trusts but they are established in the lifetime of couples.
-With joint partner trusts both partners in the couple are entitled to the trust’s yearly income and only partners in the couple are entitled to access the trust’s capital during their lifetimes.
-As with an alter ego trust, taxes on trust property are deferred until death but in the case of a joint partner trust taxes are deferred until the death of the final survivor.
+Joint partner trusts – Joint partner trusts are like alter ego trusts, but they are established during a couple’s lifetime.
+With joint partner trusts, both partners in the couple are entitled to the trust’s yearly income, and only partners in the couple are entitled to access the trust’s capital during their lifetimes.
+As with an alter ego trust, taxes on trust property are deferred until death, but in the case of a joint partner trust, taxes are deferred until the death of the final survivor.

-Q. What potential advantages of using alter ego and joint partner trusts are there?
+Q. What are some potential advantages of using alter ego and joint partner trusts?

 A. Potential advantages of using alter ego and joint partner trusts include the following:

-- The person or persons who make the trust can designate who they want to receive the trust property upon their death but, unlike in a will, the trust property will not go through the court system and the trust document will not become a public document.
+The person or persons who make the trust can designate who they want to receive the trust property upon their death but, unlike a will, the trust property will not go through the probate process and the trust document will not normally become public;

-- Trusts are generally less susceptible to challenges brought by persons who are not involved in the trust, its management, or its administration.
+Trusts are generally less susceptible to challenges brought by persons who are not involved in the trust, its management, or its administration; and

-Q. What potential disadvantages of using alter ego and joint partner trusts are there?
+Q. What are some potential disadvantages of using alter ego and joint partner trusts?

 A. Potential disadvantages of using alter ego and joint partner trusts include the following:

-- Yearly tax returns may need to be filed for the trust.
+Yearly tax returns may need to be filed for the trust; and

-- There may be a problem with double taxation if an estate is subject to US estate tax.
-The Canadian tax authority may see the trust and the individual as separate taxpayers but the US tax authority may disregard the trust and deem that it constitutes part of the estate.
-If this occurs, the trust may be taxed twice, once in Canada and once in the US.
+There may be a problem with double taxation if an estate is subject to US estate tax.
+Canadian tax authorities may see the trust and the individual as separate taxpayers, but US tax authorities may disregard the trust and deem it to constitute part of the estate.
+If this occurs, the trust may be taxed twice - once in Canada and once in the US.

 The questions and answers on this page are for information purposes only and are not legal advice to the public or anyone in particular.
-Consult with us on your particular question or concern.
+If you have a specific question or legal issue, please contact us!